 Most importantly, you will be learning alongside new contacts and neighbours.
 Together, you’ll explore ways to identify and work with local champions about issues you care about, and gain fresh perspectives on ways to interact with elected officials and city staff, community associations and other civic groups.

 Who or What is Citizens Academy?

 Citizens Academy is a grassroots movement in Ottawa.
-We help people and institutions learn, think and act together for a better city.
-Our work focuses on creating the space for inquiry, learning, reflection, inspiration, and action.
+We share knowledge, make connections, nurture ideas and encourage people to make positive changes for everyone.
 Civics Boot Camp offers the foundational knowledge citizens need to understand and get involved in Ottawa.

 Citizens Academy is not a City of Ottawa program.
 We are a young, volunteer-led organization, which operates thanks to the generous support of community donors and foundations.

 Boot Camp is a series of six 3-hour evening sessions over six weeks, using a combination of in-person workshops and online learning.
 Most of the sessions will take place at City Hall each Wednesday from October 19 – November 23, 2016.

 Each evening begins at 5:30pm with a donation-based light supper, and an opportunity to relax and chat with other participants.
 Expert guest speakers, presentations, and practical group work take place from 6:00 to 9:00pm.